-The management of our investment portfolio will be the responsibility of the Adviser and the Investment Team, including the Investment Committee.
+The management of our investment portfolio is the responsibility of the Adviser and the Investment Committee.
 We will consider these individuals to be our portfolio managers.
-The Investment Team will source investment opportunities, conduct research, perform due diligence on potential investments, structure our investments and monitor our portfolio companies on an ongoing basis.
 The Investment Committee will meet regularly to consider our investments, direct our strategic initiatives and supervise the actions taken by the Adviser on our behalf.
 In addition, the Investment Committee will review and determine whether to make prospective investments and monitor the performance of the investment portfolio.
 Each investment opportunity will require the unanimous approval of the Investment Committee.
 Follow-on investments in existing portfolio companies may require the Investment Committee's approval beyond that obtained when the initial investment in the portfolio company was made.
 In addition, temporary investments, such as those in cash equivalents, U.S. government securities and other high quality debt investments that mature in one year or less, may require approval by the Investment Committee.
 The compensation packages of Investment Team members from the Adviser will include various combinations of discretionary bonuses and variable incentive compensation based primarily on performance for services provided.
+The Investment Team will source investment opportunities, conduct research, perform due diligence on potential investments, structure our investments and monitor our portfolio companies on an ongoing basis.